Professor Iain White

 Iain White has been Professor of Environmental Planning at the University of Waikato in New Zealand since 2013 and is currently the Associate Dean Research for Arts, Law, Psychology and Social Science.
 Prior to this he was the Director of the Centre for Urban and Regional Ecology at the University of Manchester in the UK.

-He has led or co-led 21 research projects, many of which are within multi-million dollar programmes.
+He has led or co-led over 20 research projects, many of which are within multi-million dollar programmes.
 These awards have come from a number of sources: research councils, the European Union, government agencies, NGOs, the Asia-Pacific network and the private sector.
-He has been an invited Keynote speaker 12 times in 5 different countries, has given 17 invited lectures in 4 different countries, and frequently peer reviews research proposals from various international funding bodies or undertakes research governance roles.
+He is currently leading teams of researchers in the National Science Challenge: Resilience to Natures Challenges ($40m, 2019-2024), and also the MBIE Endeavour project 'Reducing flood inundation hazard and risk across Aotearoa-New Zealand' ($15.5m, 2020-2025).

 To support this approach he is also active in science communication and engagement.
-He is a TEDx speaker and often presents to stakeholders, chairs public debates, and has appeared on various science programmes, such as Nanogirl's Science and Comedy podcast, 'Stupid Questions for Scientists' or Radio NZs 'Our Changing World'.
-More generally he has also been interviewed as an expert by the press over 50 times, including for the BBC TV, BBC Radio, TVNZ, Stuff, The NZ Herald, The Spinoff, Dominion Post, and RadioNZ.
+He is a TEDx speaker and often presents to stakeholders, chairs public debates, and has appeared on various science programmes.
+More generally he has been interviewed as an expert by the press over 50 times, including for The Guardian, BBC TV, BBC Radio, TVNZ, Stuff, The NZ Herald, The Spinoff, Dominion Post, and RadioNZ.

 Iain welcomes inquiries regarding PhD supervision on a variety of topics connected to Environmental Planning.
 He is particularly interested in topics connected with risk, decision-making, or natural hazards.